GaxZE/tryhackme-notes/day1.md

 Open browsers inspector and inspect the cookie.

 ## If you decode the cookie, what is the value of the fixed part of the cookie?
+Decoding the cookie, it looked like `base64` encoding so I simply used this to decode: `echo <cookie> | base64 --decode`.

-Key part of the question is the 'fixed part'.
+Key part of the question is then 'the fixed part'.

-I noticed it was in a format: `myusernamev4er9ll1!ss`
+I noticed it was in a format: `<myusername>v4er9ll1!ss`

 ## After accessing his account, what did the user mcinvetory request?